Previous Impact Examples

 ADDRESSING NEEDS IN A HOLISTIC MANNER: NAVICATE HELPS SECURE HOUSING, TRANSPORTATION FOR HEALTHCARE, AND FINANCIAL SUPPORTS

 Issue: In February 2018, a male consumer, walked into the Pottstown office to speak with Community Connections Pottstown Navicate, Tori Hawkins.
 His initial problem was homelessness and the need to find housing.
-Through conversation, Navicate learned that he was in need transportation to his dialysis appointments three days a week, assistance with applying for social security disability, SNAP benefits, as well as a new working cell phone.
+Through conversation, Navicate learned that he was in need of transportation to his dialysis appointments three days a week, assistance with applying for social security disability, SNAP benefits, as well as a new working cell phone.

 Intervention: Navicate was able to provide a direct referral to the Your Way Home system to begin the process of rapid rehousing.
 Navicate was also able to place a direct referral to the Personal Navigator who was able to assist with both SNAP benefits as well as obtaining a new Q-Link Wireless phone.
 The SOAR program was able to apply for Social Security Disability for him, while Transnet was able to provide transportation to and from his dialysis appointments.